ENCODE-DCC/pyencoded-tools/README.md

 ### ENCODE_patch_set.py

-**_PLEASE NOTE:_** This script is a dryrun-default script, run it with the *--update* option to make any changes
+Given a TSV file this script will PATCH data to the ENCODE database **_PLEASE NOTE:_** This script is a dryrun-default script, run it with the *--update* option to make any changes

 **Input options:**